lmout82/XMLDataBinding/README.md

 This side project was initially created to extract information from the Universal Dive Data Format (UDDF).

-Please note that this lib was developed and tested only under linux (Mint 18) and the work is in progress.
+Please note that this lib was developed and tested only under linux (Mint 18).

+## Important notice

+This repository was initially developed when I was learning to code a long long time ago.
+Please take into account that this work does not reflect my present skills.

+**_This repository is not maintained._**

 ## Example (from demo.cpp)
 ### UDDF